PEPPER: Perception-Guided Perturbation for Robust Backdoor Defense in Text-to-Image Diffusion Models: Limitations

 \section{Limitations}

+Our paper follows the standard threat model used by all prior T2I backdoor works, where the trigger is injected through the text encoder, as this is the only controllable input channel in T2I systems.
+Under this widely adopted setting, triggers are always text-based.
+Multimodal or image-based triggers are therefore beyond the scope of this work.

-Following previous works, our experiments are limited to Stable Diffusion~\citep{Rombach_2022_CVPR}.
+Also following previous works, our experiments focus only on Stable Diffusion~\citep{Rombach_2022_CVPR}.
 While PEPPER conceptually works for any text-to-image generators, future research could extend the analysis to advanced models such as Diffusion Transformers~\citep{PW2023_CVPR_DiT}, flow-matching models~\citep{SJ2025_CVPR_Diff2Flow} and autoregressive models~\citep{LZ2024_ControlAR}.

+Finally, we understand that PEPPER does not remove the backdoor inside the model.
+However, this is an intentional design choice to enable a plug-and-play, black-box defense for settings where model weights cannot be accessed or modified.
+In white-box scenarios, PEPPER can be paired with model-level defenses such as T2IShield, as demonstrated in the main paper.